There’s nothing quite like going on holiday with your adorable and loyal four-legged companion.

 Located close to the beautiful village of Moelfre, Ty Dderw is a haven for anyone that loves good food, good wine, and exceptionally welcoming surroundings.

 The restaurant is ran by Head Chef, Mark Williams who has over 23 years experience of professional cooking – including for the Queen.
 He has a passion for sourcing his produce locally and creates some of the best Welsh dishes on Anglesey.

-This is a firm favourite amongst locals and regular visitors to Anglesey, so we thoroughly recommend that your bring your loving pooch to this great establishment.
+This is a firm dog-friendly favourite amongst locals and regular visitors to Anglesey, so we thoroughly recommend that your bring your loving pooch to this great establishment.

 After a long day of walking in the Welsh countryside, there’s nothing better than retiring to a warm and welcoming pub for some hearty grub.

 But if you prefer the sound of pan roasted hake with samphire, or summer barley risotto, then you’ll absolutely love The White Eagle.
 This beautiful pub has a fantastic wine and beer list and attracted plenty of critical acclaim since it first re-opened its doors in 2007.